alediez2048/3DayHealing-Landing/src/content/packages/2021-04-14-how-is-3-day-program-structured.md

 slug: international-trips
 date: 2021-04-14 16:10
 description: International Trips
-featuredImage: /assets/screen-shot-2021-04-14-at-4.23.39-pm.png
+featuredImage: /assets/screen-shot-2021-03-18-at-4.59.41-pm.png
 ---
-Our packages include **lodging**, **food** and **transportation as well 24/7 support from our certified facilitators**.
+All our packages include **lodging**, **food** and **transportation as well 24/7 support from our certified facilitators**.

 Lodging comes in two forms, **private bedrooms and shared bedrooms**, you will be provided with **fresh towels, mats and bathroom essentials**.

 The **menu is primarily Vegan**, but we can accommodate for dietary restrictions or special requests.
 Transportation is **provided to and from the airport** of the location of the ceremony.

 Our events are **choose your own adventure**, depending on the location we will mix the weekend's program activities with **hikes, trails and local adventures**.
 You can expect lots of outdoor adventures, fires and star gazing.